Orthodontic care

 Do braces hurt?

-With braces, it's best to steer clear of hard, sticky, and chewy foods — think hard candy, caramel, ice, popcorn, gum, and crunchy raw items like whole apples or hard nuts — since they can damage brackets or wires.
-Cutting firmer foods into smaller pieces helps.
-We'll give you a clear, practical list at your bonding appointment so you know exactly what to enjoy and what to skip.
+It helps to skip very hard, sticky, or chewy foods — like hard candy, ice, caramel, and crunchy raw items — which can damage brackets and wires.
+Cutting firmer foods into smaller pieces makes them easier to manage.
+We'll give you a simple list at your appointment so your day-to-day doesn't have to be a guessing game.

 Curious whether Braces is right for you?